• Share this on:

 • Certification schemes combining social and environmental aspects – such as UTZ, which is now part of the Rainforest Alliance.

-In order to improve the sustainable production and sourcing of nuts, a group of companies and organisations, mainly from Europe, formed the Sustainable Nuts Initiative.
-The main objective of this initiative is to improve conditions in nut-producing countries and help create sustainable supply chains.
-Fruit juice industry leaders formed The Sustainable Juice Covenant (SJC) with the global aim of making sourcing, production and trade of fruit and vegetable-derived juices, purees and their concentrates 100% sustainable by 2030.
+To improve the sustainable production and sourcing of nuts, a group of companies and organisations, mainly from Europe, formed the Sustainable Nuts Initiative.
+Its main objective is to improve conditions in nut-producing countries and help create sustainable supply chains.
+Fruit juice industry leaders formed the Sustainable Juice Covenant (SJC) with the global aim of making sourcing, production and trade of fruit and vegetable-derived juices, purées and their concentrates 100% sustainable by 2030.

 Table 2 below provides a summary of the most important certification and audit schemes in the processed fruit, vegetables and edible nuts sector.
 Please note that costs for companies are difficult to estimate and cannot be generalised.
 Only a rough estimation is provided, as final cost depends on a wide range of factors, like the location of the auditor.
 If the auditor has to travel from another country to your facility, travel expenses and daily fees can significantly increase costs.